Turingzero0/ML_Patch/README.md

 ## Quick start

-By running [api.ipynb](https://github.com/Turingzero0/ML_Patch/blob/master/api.ipynb), you can input the factual knowledge and choose a series of hyperparameter such as `model` and get a pkl and tsv file which contain the final results.
+By running [api.ipynb](https://github.com/Turingzero0/ML_Patch/blob/master/api.ipynb), you can input the factual knowledge and choose a series of hyperparameters such as `model` and get a pkl and tsv file which contain the final results.

 ```
 import pandas as pd